kaiosilveira/kaiosilveira/README.md

 My repository list is a mess, so I've compiled a list of my most interesting repos, aggregated by topic:

+**Patterns and best practices based on the literature**
+- [design-patterns](https://github.com/kaiosilveira/design-patterns): a catalog of design patterns, based on GoF's catalog and the Head-First Design Patterns book [WIP]
+- refactoring: Coming soon

 **NodeJS**
 - [nodejs-layered-app](https://github.com/kaiosilveira/nodejs-layered-app): highly scalable, domain-driven, 12-factor compliant architecture example
 - [nodejs-ticketing-app](https://github.com/kaiosilveira/nodejs-ticketing-app): A comparison on single-process vs multi-process (child-process oriented) execution of parallel requests [WIP]